Best Easy Vegetarian Chili with Beans

 As a plant-based dietitian, I love recipes like this that balance simplicity, flavor, and gentle nutrition.
-You'll get a great source of fiber, plant protein, and micronutrients from the beans and veggies, but the real joy is how satisfying and comforting each spoonful feels.
+You'll get a great source of fiber, plant protein (13 grams per serving, not including toppings), and micronutrients from the beans and veggies, but the real joy is how satisfying and comforting each spoonful feels.
 Whether you're cooking for a crowd, meal prepping lunches for the week, or craving a cozy dinner that reheats beautifully, this vegetarian chili is a staple worth keeping in your rotation, especially during the fall and winter seasons.

 This vegetarian chili is the kind of recipe that fits seamlessly into busy weeknights and relaxed Sunday meal prep sessions.
 It uses affordable, nourishing ingredients, like canned beans, carrots, bell pepper, and frozen corn, to build a hearty texture without relying on meat substitutes.
 You can make it on the stovetop in about an hour, or adapt it for the slow cooker or Instant Pot for even more convenience.